OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But we need some sort of garbage collection to manage our memory, and if reference counting doesn't cut it, what can we do instead?

 ## tracing garbage collection
-Tracing garbage collection is another form of automatic memory management.
-It looks through all our objects to determine which ones should be discarded.
+Tracing garbage collection (referred to as just "GC" from now on) is another form of automatic memory management.
+It looks through all objects to determine which ones should be discarded.
 Our objects are all a big graph that starts with several *roots*, and GC *traces* it to see which objects are *reachable*: if you can no longer be found in the graph, you're no longer in use and in the garbage you go.

 Reference counting has to check whether or not to discard an object everytime we stop using a reference to it.